Will Rogers State Beach: Overview

 The beach extends one and three quarters miles along the coast.
 It has many facilities, including volleyball courts, gymnastic equipment, restrooms, a playground, and a bike path.
-The bike path is part of the South Bay Bicycle Trail and extends 19.1 mi along the shore to Torrance, California.
+The bike path is part of the South Bay Bicycle Trail and extends 19.1 mi along the shore to Torrance.
 The beach is also a popular surf spot.

+A section just south of the intersection of Pacific Coast Highway and Entrada Drive (34.026053°N 118.518824°W) is popular within the LGBT community and is therefore considered Los Angeles' unofficial gay beach; this section is often referred to as Ginger Rogers Beach.

 Many films and television shows have been filmed at the beach, including Creature from the Black Lagoon, The Kiss, La Belle dame sans merci, Summer Children, Holidays with Heather, and Hangman.
 Also, the television show Baywatch was shot at the beach before it moved to Hawaii.

 In the sea near Will Rogers State Beach at Sunset Blvd., there is the grounding electrode of the Pacific DC Intertie.